 On completion of this subject, students should be able to:

-identify, analyse, and discuss chromatic harmonic structures including harmonic progressions, functions, and modulations as well as the chromatic movement in individual voices;
+- identify, analyse, and discuss chromatic harmonic structures including harmonic progressions, functions, and modulations as well as the chromatic movement in individual voices;

-identify and analyse contrapuntal and thematic structures;
+- identify and analyse contrapuntal and thematic structures;

-identify, analyse, and discuss common formal structures;
+- identify, analyse, and discuss common formal structures;

-demonstrate an understanding of the subject matter by composing material based on a variety of harmonic, thematic or contrapuntal devices;
+- compose material based on a variety of harmonic, thematic or contrapuntal devices;

-develop a wide-ranging harmonic, thematic, and structural vocabulary which can be used in a variety of compositional idioms.
+- develop a wide-ranging harmonic, thematic, and structural vocabulary which can be used in a variety of compositional idioms.

 On completion of this subject, students should have developed: